MUNComputerScienceSociety/ABALookup/README.md

 Diving in
 ---------

-You will need your development environment configured appropritately for the project.
+You will need your development environment configured appropriately for the project.
 If you want to set things up yourself, awesome, take a look at the [list of requirements] below.
 If you'd prefer to use a preconfigured development environment, [we have one for the project][ABALookupBox].

   [list of requirements]:#development-requirements
   [ABALookupBox]:https://github.com/MUNComputerScienceSociety/ABALookupBox